 The pointer (and often underlined text) signifies a link.
 Links are not buttons.
 Links came along with the web.
 To help users understand that they're different, they're given the pointer cursor.
 It serves as an extra clue.
 Here’s why:

 - Clicking a link opens a web page or resource.

 - (On desktop) I can right-click on a link and do many things (that I can’t do with a button).
 Open in new tab/window, save a link, copy address, add to reading list, bookmark it and more.

-- (On mobile devices) I can tap and hold on a link and get a similar context menu as per the previous point.
+- (On mobile devices) I can tap and hold on a link and get a similar context menu, like the previous point.

 - A link also tells me that I am just going somewhere else.
 I am not modifying any data or making changes in anyway (like a button is likely to do).

-When a button has the hand cursor, it subtly suggests that the user is interacting with a link when they’re not.
-If you want to give visual feedback when on hover, you can do so with other style changes such as background colour.
-A well-designed button doesn’t need a hand cursor to help the user realise it does something.
+When a button has the pointer cursor, it subtly suggests that the user is interacting with a link when they’re not.
+If you want to give users feedback on hover, change the background colour, for example.
+A well-designed button doesn't need a hand cursor to help users realise it does something.

-The hand cursor is reserved for links.
+The pointer cursor is reserved for links.
 This is because their behaviour is unique.
-Browsers and Operating Systems have done the work for you — because contrary to popular belief — browsers know best.
+Browsers and Operating Systems have done the work for you—because contrary to popular belief—browser vendors often know best.

-Links have always been handled this way since the web came along — this is the convention of the web that you need not innovate on.
+Links have always been handled this way since the web came along—this is the convention of the web that you need not innovate on.
 You can rest easy knowing that browsers have your back.
-This leaves you and your team to solve real problems.
+This lets you and your team to solve real problems.

 I write articles like this and share them with my private mailing list.
 No spam and definitely no popups.
 Just one article a month, straight to your inbox.
 Sign up below: